This story was officially updated in June 2022.

 Once you’ve had your share of sunshine, head to Pittsburgh for the clouds and the culture.
 Jeff Stasko and Karl Kargle, owners of The Inn on The Mexican War Streets, are ready to treat you royally.
 The stone mansion was constructed by department store owner Russell Boggs in 1888.
 Stasko and Kargle — who reside in the rear carriage house — bought the building and began operating it as a bed-and-breakfast in 2000.

 The Inn has a total of eight rooms, with one dedicated to Mr. Boggs himself.
-Accommodation starts at $159 on weekdays; breakfast and snacks are included.
+Breakfast and snacks are included.

 As the names suggests, the Inn is located in Pittsburgh’s historic Mexican War Streets neighborhood, across the street from The National Aviary, where birds swoop and dive in immersive exhibits.
 The nearby Mattress Factory offers a different type of immersive experience, with art installations populating its various buildings.
 Take selfies with some of Yayoi Kusama’s polka-dotted work or take a blind leap of faith by experiencing James Turrell’s Pleiades in the dark.